Rix565/skystorm-network/README.md

-# skystorm-network
+# Skystorm Network

-Skystorm Network is a in-developpement network by a random developer...
+Skystorm Network is an in-developpement network created by Rix56.

+The code is very bad, since i'm a bad developer. (¯\_(ツ)_/¯)